wunderwuzzi23/firefox-cookiemonster/README.md

 ## Technical things and protocol

+This tool is doing things at the lowest possible level using a `TCP client` to connect to Firefox and send debug messages to eventually run Javascript commands using the `evaluateJSAsync` method and access `Services.cookies.cookies`.
+The `Services` object is only available when setting `devtools.chrome.enabled` to true in the user's settings - more about that in the pre-reqs.

-There is likely a much better/easier way to implemented this.
-Firefox recently added a `Network.getAllCookies` Debug API - but I was not able to figure out how to invoke that yet.
-So this tool is doing things at the lowest possible level using a TCP client sending the debugging messages of Firefox to connect and send Javascript debug command to access `Services.cookies.cookies`.
+There is likely a much better/easier way to implemented this, as Firefox recently (since 78) added a `Network.getAllCookies` Debug API, and I was not yet able to figure out how to invoke that.

 The Mozilla documentation for the `Remote Debug Protocol` is located here: https://docs.firefox-dev.tools/backend/protocol.html